CloudLabsAI-Azure/Cloud-Native-Application/labguide/gl-Deploy theApplication-to-Azure-Kubernetes-Service.md

      ![AKS services and ingresses shown with External IP highlighted](media/website2.png "AKS services and ingresses shown with External IP highlighted")

      > **Note:** If the website doesn't load, try refreshing the page several times as it might take a while for AKS to populate the website.

-1. Click the **Next** button located in the bottom right corner of this lab guide to continue with the next exercise.

 #### Validation